PIH/pih-pentaho/README.md

 * Create a new shared.xml that is a symbolic link to to "shared/shared-connections.xml" in this project.

 * Test it out by trying to run a job in the pih-pentaho/jobs folder (eg. load-from-openmrs.kjb)

+* Each country has it's own folder with implementation-specific jobs and transforms.
+By convention, the main pipleline run for each country is accessible under: <country>/jobs/refresh-warehouse.kjb

 =======================